Precise study of triply charmed baryons $\Omega_{ccc}$

 {\it Electromagnetism--} The presence of two units of charge is expected to influence the mass of a $\Omega_{ccc}^{++}$ baryon.
-A perturbative estimate, as shown in the supplement \cite{Suppl}, yields a correction term $<$ 5 MeV.
+A leading perturbative estimate, as shown in the supplement \cite{Suppl}, yields a correction term $<$ 5 MeV.
 In Ref. \cite{Lyu:2021qsh} the Coulomb repulsion in a dibaryon, made with six charm quarks and having four units of charge, was found to be about 5 MeV.
 Given the constituent composition of $\Omega_{ccc}^{++}$ relative to that system, we anticipate that the mass correction from Coulomb effects could be comparatively smaller.
 Additionally, the magnetic moment of $\Omega_{ccc}^{++}$ has been predicted to be about 1 $\mu_{N}$ \cite{PhysRevD.106.113007} suggesting no large effect on its mass.
-Based on these factors we assign an uncertainty of 4 MeV to its mass.
-However, a direct calculation would be necessary for a more rigorous assessment of these effects, but that lies beyond the scope of the present work.
+Since our estimation of $\Omega_{ccc}^{++}$ mass is based on the subtracted mass, $M_{\Omega_{ccc}^{++}} - 3/2M_{J/\psi}$, we also estimate the electromagnetic corrections to $M_{J/\psi}$, and find it to be 2.4 MeV (details are in supplement \cite{Suppl}).
+After accounting the electromagnetic mass corrections to both $\Omega_{ccc}^{++}$ and $J/\psi$, we assign a uncertainty of $\left(^{+7.8}_{+0.0}\right)$ MeV to the mass of $\Omega_{ccc}^{++}$.
+However, a direct calculation with Coulomb term within the gauge action would be necessary for a more rigorous assessment of these effects, but that lies beyond the scope of the present work.

-{\it Other errors--} There is no systematic due to chiral extrapolation.
-For these all-heavy baryons with no valence light quark content, the effect of unphysical sea quark masses is expected to be minimal \cite{McNeile:2012qf, Dowdall:2012ab, Chakraborty:2014aca} and should be absorbed within the statistical error.

-Based on the above estimation, we summarize the error budget in Table \ref{error_table} below. \bet[h]
+Based on the above estimation, we summarize the error budget in Table \ref{error_table} below.